Josephood7/LLM/README.md

 * **LLaMA2-7B**
 >Authorized directly from Kaggle.
 No need to download to the local device
 ### Method:
-  Fine-tune LLaMA3 using PEFT(a Python library by HuggingFace for efficient fine-tuning)
+  Fine-tune LLaMA3 using PEFT(a Python library by HuggingFace for Parameter-Efficient Fine-Tuning)
 ### Result:
 * **Before fine-tuning:**
   The outcome might always be "Claim".
 Only a few "Premise".
 The accuracy is 47% correct for a 2-answer problem has a 50% probability.